DennisWayo/QubitMachine/README.md

 	- Allocates Qubits: Prepares system_qubits and ancillary_qubits, setting up the quantum circuit’s resources.
 	- Applies Operator A: The commented-out ax_b(system_qubits); would initialize the state for x, but here we focus on applying apply_operator_a, which represents the matrix A in Ax = b.

-Relation to ￼Ax = b: In the main function, apply_operator_a is executed on system_qubits, encoding A into the circuit.
+Relation to Ax = b: In the main function, apply_operator_a is executed on system_qubits, encoding A into the circuit.
 This lets the system evolve under A, aiming to find a state x where Ax = b.
 The setup completes the structure to simulate and potentially measure a solution to the equation.